;

 In the comments section, some netizens supported the man’s decision to cut back on his financial contributions, saying that they understood how tough it is to support a parent financially while also trying to keep your own finances in check.

-See also Sinaporean asks: Is it true that for most Singaporeans, the responsibility of looking after elderly parents is almost always handed to the child/sibling who did not get married?
+See also S'porean asks if "it's true that the responsibility of looking after elderly parents is always handed to the children who didn't get married?"

 They also advised him to prioritize his own financial stability and set clear boundaries with his parent.